GewelsJI/DGNet/README.md

 <p align="center">
     <img src="assest/SuperClass.png"/> <br />
     <em>
-    Figure 6: Super-classes (\ie, Amphibian, Aquatic, Flying, Terrestrial, and Other) on the COD10K-Test of the proposed methods (DGNet & DGNet-S) and other 20 competitors.
+    Figure 5: Super-classes (i.e., Amphibian, Aquatic, Flying, Terrestrial, and Other) on the COD10K-Test of the proposed methods (DGNet & DGNet-S) and other 20 competitors.
 Symbol \uparrow indicates the higher the score, the better, and symbol \downarrow indicates the lower, the better.
-    The best score is marked with **bold**.
+The best score is marked with bold.
     </em>

 </p>